Bages

 Industries include the mining of potash at Súria and Sallent, and the manufacture of textiles along the rivers Llobregat and Cardener.
 Agriculture includes vineyards, cereals, and olive groves.

-To the north are Berguedà and (running clockwise) Osona, Moianès, and Vallès Occidental.
-To the south are Baix Llobregat, l'Anoia and el Solsonès.
+To the north are Berguedà and (running clockwise) Lluçanès, Moianès, and Vallès Occidental.
+To the south are Baix Llobregat, Anoia and Solsonès.
 In May 2015, Bages lost five municipalities - Calders, L'Estany, Moià, Monistrol de Calders, Santa Maria d'Oló - to the new comarca of Moianès.